thejerrod/fetch/README.md

 - Saves the responses in YAML format for easy reading and further processing.
 - Supports concurrent fetching with multiple threads to speed up the data retrieval process.
 - Configurable timeout for API requests.
+- Automatically displays help information if no arguments are provided.

 ## Requirements